yrikw/marketplace_app/README.md

 # T2A2 - Marketplace Project
 ## Problem
 Thesedays people stays at home longer than before because of COVID-19 pandemic.
 People enjoys coooking at home and have a home kitchen garden.
-However, there is no platform they can share their home grown vegetables, furits and other food.
+There are many platforms for cloth, furnitures and more.
+However, there is not such a platform they can share/sell their home grown vegetables, furits and other food.
+Also, for some marketplaces the user doesn't have to have a proper profile, so there are many untrustworthy accounts, so people who wants to sell their vegetables or fruits, they have to go to market or sell to restaurants or delis.
+Those actions are not easy for most of people.

 ## Why is it a problem that needs solving?
-- Major Problems for food waste acordding to [Australian government](https://www.environment.gov.au/protection/waste/food-waste#:~:text=Food%20waste%20is%20also%20a%20major%20problem%20in,five%20per%20cent%20of%20Australia%E2%80%99s%20greenhouse%20gas%20emissions.)
+There are Problems for food waste acordding to [Australian government]. (https://www.environment.gov.au/protection/waste/food-waste#:~:text=Food%20waste%20is%20also%20a%20major%20problem%20in,five%20per%20cent%20of%20Australia%E2%80%99s%20greenhouse%20gas%20emissions.)
 1. Each year there is about 7.3 million tonnes of food waste - this is eaquls to 300 kg per person
 2. Food waste costs the economy about $20 billions each year
 3. Food waste accounts for more than five per cent of Australia’s greenhouse gas emissions
 <br>
-Globally, the amount of food waste is about 1.3 billion tons and One third of the world's food is wasted.
-This serious problem is not only for restaurants and shops but also at home. <br>
-People sometimes throw food away even if the food is not expired or uneatble.
-There is no platform they can share their homemade food or homegrown vegetables and fruits. <br>
+As I discussed there is no platform for seller to sell home grown vegetables, so people sometimes throw food away even if the food is not expired or uneatble. <br>
 The goal of this project is to reduce food waste at home.
-It will also helps people making a connection in a local community.
+If they can sell their vegetables, it will also helps accelerating commucation in a local community.

 ## Links
 - Heroku